bohlinger/wavy/docs/tutorials_WEkEO.rst

    wavyCFG --f satellite_cfg.yaml --path ./. --t minimal

-Then ammend the paths for downloading (trgt_tmplt) and for wavy_input (src_tmplt).
+Then open satellite_cfg.yaml and ammend the paths for downloading (trgt_tmplt) and for wavy_input (src_tmplt).
 In my case the config file then looks like:

 .. code-block:: yaml